Home » Type » Soups + Stews » CURRY LENTIL SOUP WITH POTATOES & GREENS

 Here’s a quick look at your options:

-• Stovetop: Using a large pot, you’ll simply saute the onion, carrots and celery, then add the spices and tomato paste and stir until fragrant.
-Add the remaining ingredients, except the greens, and simmer for about 30 minutes.
-Towards the end of cooking add in the greens and enjoy!
+• Stovetop: Using a large pot, you’ll simply saute the onion, carrots, and celery.
+Add the spices and tomato paste and stir until fragrant.
+Stir in the remaining ingredients, except the greens, and simmer for about 30 minutes.
+Towards the end of cooking, add in the greens and enjoy!

-• Instant Pot: Add the ingredients, except the greens, to the bowl of your pressure cooker.
+• Instant Pot: Add the ingredients, except the greens, to your pressure cooker bowl.
 Place the lid on the Instant Pot and set the release valve to the SEALED position.
-Press the MANUAL button and set the timer at 15 minutes.
-Once finished, set valve to quick release or let it release pressure on it’s own (takes about 20 minutes).
-Remove lid, stir in the greens.
+Press the MANUAL button and set the timer to 15 minutes.
+Once finished, set the valve to quick release or let it release pressure on its own (it takes about 20 minutes).
+Remove the lid and stir in the greens.

 top down view of a pot full of curry lentil soup ready to simmer.